Features of centrifuges

 RCF (Relative Centrifugal Force) or G-force = 1.12 x R (mm) x (RPM/1000)²

-KWIPPED's equipment rental network rents laboratory centrifuges which are primarily used to separate and isolate liquids or suspensions, blood & plasma, parts of cells, nucleic acids and other immiscible liquids.
+KWIPPED's equipment rental or lease network rents laboratory centrifuges which are primarily used to separate and isolate liquids or suspensions, blood & plasma, parts of cells, nucleic acids and other immiscible liquids.
 Immiscible liquids are liquids that do not form a homogeneous solution when mixed together such as water and oil.

 Laboratory centrifuges are "breadbox" in size and are typcially designed to spin small tubes containing the sample solution.
 Centrifuge rentals are popular in clinical trials and academic research.